mityaua/mityaua/README.md

 <h1 align="center">Hi, I'm Dmitriy! 👨‍💻</h1>

-My specialization is creating UI with HTML / CSS, JavaScript, React.
+✍🏼 My specialization is creating UI with HTML / CSS, JavaScript, React.
 I have experience in backend building with NodeJS.

-I participated in projects in different roles - as a full stack developer and also as a team lead.
+👷🏼‍♂️ I participated in projects in different roles - as a full stack developer and also as a team lead.
 Moreover, I have commercial experience as a Project Manager in a digital agency.

-Currently, I am interested in learning other JavaScript frameworks and TypeScript.
+🌱 Currently, I am interested in learning other JavaScript frameworks and TypeScript.
 Curious about upgrade courses and internships.

-My goal is to participate in thought-provoking projects that will strengthen my knowledge as a front-end or full-stack developer.
+🧠My goal is to participate in thought-provoking projects that will strengthen my knowledge as a front-end or full-stack developer.

 <h2 align="left">Connect with me:</h2>
 <p align="left">